olewsaa/Yacht-computer/IoToB/Seatalk/README.md

 https://github.com/ionini/espsoftwareserial

-Some adaptation are neeed, and information about this is found in the file UPDATE.md within the SoftwareSerial directory.
+Some adaptation are neeed, and information about this is found in the file UPDATE.md within my version of the SoftwareSerial directory.
 In addtion a working copy of the SoftwareSerial 9bit files.